nxenon/DevSecOps/Develop/Secure-Coding/OWASP-Secure-Coding-Practices.md

 179. The application should connect to the database with `different credentials` for every trust distinction (e.g., user, read-only user, guest, administrators)

 ### File Management
+180. Do not pass user supplied data `directly` to any dynamic include function
+181. Require authentication `before allowing` a file to be uploaded
+182. Limit the type of files that can be uploaded to `only those types` that are needed for business purposes
+183. Validate uploaded files are the expected type by `checking file headers`.
+Checking for file type by extension alone **is not sufficient**
+184. Do not save files in the `same web context` as the application.
+Files should either go to the `content server` or in the `database`
+185. **Prevent** or restrict the uploading of any file that `may be interpreted` by the web server
+186. Turn off `execution privileges` on file **upload directories**
+187. Implement safe uploading in UNIX by mounting the targeted file directory as a `logical drive` using the associated path or the `chrooted environment`
+188. When referencing existing files, use a `white list of allowed file names and types`.
+Validate the value of the parameter being passed and if it does not match one of the expected values, either reject it or use a hard coded default file value for the content instead
+189. Do not pass `user supplied data` into a `dynamic redirect`.
+If this must be allowed, then the redirect should accept `only validated`, `relative path URLs`
+190. Do not pass directory or file paths, use `index values mapped to pre-defined list of paths`
+191. **Never send** the `absolute file path` to the client
+192. Ensure application files and resources are `read-only`
+193. **Scan** user uploaded files for `viruses and malware`

 ### Memory Management